tomtinkle/cordova-exif/README.md

 ## About

-#### Who?
-Created by [Guilherme Farias](http://guilhermefarias.com/), a web developer from Brazil.

 #### License?
-Cordova Exif is released under the terms of the [MIT license](https://github.com/guilhermefarias/CordovaExif/blob/master/MIT-LICENSE).
+Cordova Exif is released under the terms of the [MIT license](https://github.com/tomtinkle/cordova-exif/blob/master/MIT-LICENSE).